cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 <figure>
 <img src="images/4b-image-1.png"
 width="600" height="500"
-alt="Academic Search Complete results" title="Academic Search Complete results">
+alt="Academic Search Ultimate results" title="Academic Search Ultimate results">
 <figcaption>Fig. 1: Bibliographic Record in InfoKat.
 When we search InfoKat, we specifically search these kinds of fields in what is called "fielded search."</figcaption>
 </figure>